timothyhong63/Project-6/README.md

 # Project-6
-Collected data regarding opinions on modern feminism
+This repository contains collected data from 10 different people regarding their opinions on modern feminism